iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - latency (time to produce output)
     - crash/error patterns related to AI module
     - device/OS-specific issue rates

+- **Watch for misinterpretation and potential harm signals**
+  - Not all problems show up as “accuracy” metrics.
+I also watch for signals that users may be misunderstanding the feature:
+    - support tickets or feedback suggesting the output is treated as a diagnosis (“it said I have…”, “it detected…”, panic-driven messages)
+    - repeated confusion about what is AI vs device vs manual
+    - complaints about “wrong medical conclusion” or “unsafe advice” (even if the app does not intend to give advice)
+  - If these signals rise, the response is typically **product and wording changes** (clearer labels, safer UI patterns, stronger guidance), not just a disclaimer.

+- **Privacy-friendly monitoring (when telemetry is limited by design)**
+  - If the product minimizes analytics for privacy reasons, I still monitor stability using:
+    - aggregated counters (e.g., “cannot estimate” rate, error rate, latency)
+    - crash/error reports for the AI module (where enabled)
+    - device/OS breakdowns to detect compatibility issues
+    - support-driven triage patterns (what users report, on which devices/OS versions)

 - **Monitor quality signals (when feasible)**
   - Track indicators that correlate with degraded quality: